 Ray Tracing

-What is ray tracing anyway?
+What is ray tracing anyhow?

 Technical explanations aside, ray tracing is a rendering technique that allows lighting to be presented more accurately by accounting for variables such as object materials and how lighting is reflected off them.